tayloraswift/swift-dom/Sources/HTML/docs.docc/Getting started.md

 >   Swift DOM always minifies the output HTML.
 The example outputs in this tutorial have been
 >   reformatted for readability.

-Many applications are better-off loading the UTF-8 buffer directly from ``HTML.utf8``.

 ## Assignment patterns